Table of Contents

 - The thrombocytes get into contact with parts of the damaged blood vessel and stick to them.
 This process is called adhesion.

-- Via this process of adhesion, the thrombocytes are activated and develop numerous processes; as a result they interlink, interact, and release the contents of their vesicles (ADP, thromboxane A2, and serotonin).
+- Through this process of adhesion, the thrombocytes are activated and develop numerous processes.
+As a result, they interlink, interact, and release the contents of their vesicles (adenosine diphosphate (ADP), thromboxane A2, and serotonin).
 This phase is called release reaction of the blood platelets.

 In the left tubule, there is a dull fluid, human blood plasma.
 By adding ADP, the thrombocytes are activated so that clots or white flakes form (right tubule).